 When I was travelling in the past, I never really thought about joining a food tour to explore a new city.
 I always assumed it was too expensive and that I couldn't eat most of the food anyway because I'm a vegetarian.
 But on my most recent trip to the United States and Canada, I discovered that there are indeed some great American food tours that cater both for special dietary needs and allow money-conscious travellers to stay on budget.
 Here are my three favourite US cities to discover through food and film…

 1. New York City, USA

 New York City is the setting for Julie & Julia (2009).
 This "foodie film" tells the true story of the aspiring writer Julie Powell (Amy Adams).
 In 2002, long before the age of influencers, New York resident Julie decided to start her own blog.
-On this blog, Julie wanted to write about her one-year challenge to re-cook all recipes in a cookbook released by her cooking idol Julia Child (Meryl Streep).
+On this blog, Julie wanted to write about her one-year challenge to re-cook all recipes in a cookbook released by her cooking idol Julia Child (Meryl Streep) in the 1960s.

 Inspired by this film, you can go on your own little foodie adventure in New York City.
 With so many immigrant influences from all corners of the world, you will always find new things to try and enjoy in the cosmopolitan New York.

 For travellers on a budget, Free Tours by Foot offers a range of really cool "free food tours" in New York City.
 That being said, "free" refers to the fact that you do not pay an upfront fee for the tour (which for most food tours is usually 45 US Dollars and more).
 Instead, you only pay for the samples you actually want to eat (usually about 2 US Dollars per sample) as well as a tip for your guide at the end.

 Plus, the areas that they go to are usually less known, more residential neighbourhoods.
 So even if you have been to New York a few times before, you can be sure to see some new sides of the city!